 Today, there are many ways to understand what a school will cost you before your teenager applies.
 You can use CollegeScorecard.com to get the average costs for a school or you can get an estimate of what you will be expected to pay by using the net price calculator on a specific college’s website (google the college’s name and net price calculator).

-Your teenager can still go ahead and apply—who knows, she may be wowed by an unexpectedly generous offer—but stay grounded and talk to your teenager about what you can afford.
+Your teenager can still go ahead and apply—who knows, they may be wowed by an unexpectedly generous offer—but stay grounded and talk to your teenager about what you can afford.
 Those unexpectedly generous offers are few and far between.

 3. The graduation gift of too much debt.